// COMP_BY_CITY

 Austin has transformed from a mid-tier tech market into a legitimate hub for Chief of Staff hiring, fueled by corporate relocations and an influx of venture-backed startups.
 Tesla, Oracle, and a host of scaling companies have established major operations in the metro, bringing with them a demand for executive-level operators.
 CoS salaries in Austin align with the national average in base pay terms, but the absence of state income tax in Texas means take-home pay is meaningfully higher than in comparable coastal roles.

 Cost of living in Austin has risen sharply over the past five years, particularly in housing, though it remains well below Bay Area and New York levels.
-A junior CoS earning $90,000 to $130,000 in Austin enjoys purchasing power roughly equivalent to $110,000 to $155,000 in San Francisco when adjusted for local expenses.
+A Director-level CoS earning $130,000 to $165,000 OTE in Austin enjoys purchasing power that compares favorably to higher nominal salaries in San Francisco when adjusted for local expenses.
 This dynamic has made Austin an increasingly attractive destination for CoS professionals who want strong comp relative to their cost base.

 The Austin market tends to favor candidates who are comfortable in fast-moving, founder-led environments.
 Many CoS roles here are at Series A through Series C companies where the position requires wearing multiple hats, from strategic planning to people operations to investor communications.
 The city's tight-knit startup community also makes networking a valuable lever for discovering roles that may not be publicly listed.
 Enterprise tech, SaaS, and semiconductor companies round out the demand picture.